 The offer would be a counter-proposal to an expression of interest made by Lufthansa and shipping giant MSC at the end of January, which was later clarified to be a combination of a minority stake by Lufthansa and a majority stake by MSC.

-And a third expression of interest came from another international fund, also not named in La Repubblica's report, which the source said had previously invested in "the world's top low-cost carriers."
+And a third expression of interest came from another international fund, also not mentioned in La Repubblica's report, which, according to the source, had previously invested in "the world's main low-cost carriers".